uwescience/myria/docs/developers/MyriaX.markdown

 Each IPCEntity also has a SocketInfo recording the address of the IPCEntity.
 Currently, only IP4 addresses/host names together with port numbers are supported.

 Each IPCEntity is mapped into a single instance of an IPCConnectionPool.
 If a Java process has several IPCConnectionPool instances, each of them is an IPCEntity.
 They are able to talk to each other as long as their IPCID are unique and the SocketInfo addresses are also unique.

-### Services.
+### Services

 The IPC layer tries to hide all the complex and error prone concurrency/parallelism issues under a clean and easy to use interface.
 It provides two services for the users.

+#### Standalone message delivery service

-  - **Standalone message delivery service**.
-This service can be accessed through the call of
+This service can be accessed through the call of "IPCConnectionPool.sendShortMessage(ipcID, message)".
-  >  IPCConnectionPool.sendShortMessage(ipcID, message).

 This service is suitable for control message delivery.
 Given two calls of the sendShortMessage, there's no guarantee that the message sent by the first call is delivered and processed by the recipient before the message sent by the second call.

+#### Stream data delivery service.
-  - **Stream data delivery service**.
-To use this service, firstly call
-  > streamOChannel = IPCConnectionPool.reserveLongTermConnection(ipcID, streamID, ...)

-  and get a StreamOutputChannel instance.
+To use this service, firstly call "streamOChannel = IPCConnectionPool.reserveLongTermConnection(ipcID, streamID, ...)" and get a "StreamOutputChannel" instance.
 This will establish a data transfer channel (using TCP connections).
 And then data transfer can be achieved by calling
-  > streamOChannel.write(message);

- as many times as the number of messages there are waiting for getting transferred.
-Given two calls of the write method in the same *streamOChannel* instance, the message written by the first call is guaranteed to get delivered and processed before the second one.
+"streamOChannel.write(message)" as many times as the number of messages there are waiting for getting transferred.
+Given two calls of the write method in the same "streamOChannel" instance, the message written by the first call is guaranteed to get delivered and processed before the second one.

- after all the messages are written, call
+After all the messages are written, call "streamOChannel.release()" to release the connection.
- >streamOChannel.release();

- to release the connection.

 ### IPC messages
 The data unit that carries around by the IPC layer is IPCMessage.